biojs/biojs/README.md

 ### 3.8.
 How can I report defective components?

-Either open an issue in their repository or use [io-ratings](https://github.com/biojs/io-ratings).
+We'd recommend opening an issue in their repository directly.

 4. Support
 ----------